The-Best-Codes/discraft-js/README.md

 - `discraft dev`: Start the development server.
 - `discraft build`: Build the project for production.
 - `discraft start`: Start the production server.
+- `discraft check-token`: Test your bot token and client ID.

 ## Project Structure